compulim/experiment-accessibility-quirks/README.md

 ### Conclusions

 `aria-labelledby` is a way to *briefly describe the type of content*.
 This should be very similar to `aria-roledescription` and could consider as an extension to role description mechanism.
+Thus, `aria-labelledby` should be used *very sparringly*.

 However, to reduce repetitions, we should refrain from using `aria-labelledby` to read the content.
 Screen reader users should be able to pick up the content when scanning or asking the screen reader to read the whole document.